remoteinterview/zero/docs/python/README.md

 The above file exports a function named `handler`.
 When you visit [http://127.0.0.1:3000/hello](http://127.0.0.1:3000/hello), Zero calls `handler()` and the response is sent back to browser.

+## Before You Start

+You must [install Python3](https://www.python.org/downloads/) before using Zero for Python.

 ## Printing To Console

 It's common to use `print()` for debugging.
 You must use `flush=True` for your print statements to work.
 Like this: `print("Hello", flush=True)`